bpmn-io/bpmn.io/src/content/blog/2015/013-bpmn-properties-panel.md

 </div>

 The properties panel integrates tightly with [bpmn-js](https://github.com/bpmn-io/bpmn-js).
-By pluggin into the modeler's editing lifecycle it working with both should give users a unified editing experience.
+By pluggin into the modeler's editing lifecycle it should give users a unified editing experience.

 If you would like to checkout the properties panel in action, have a look at the [properties-panel example](https://github.com/bpmn-io/bpmn-js-examples/tree/properties-panel) we have put together.